Skip to content

 But it only provides a snapshot of what was found at the time of inspection.
 For example, a pram blocking a hallway might have been marked as a hazard, but may have only been left there at that particular time.
 Or a fire door may be working properly on the day of the inspection, but get damaged soon after.

-Because of this, it’s important you report any problems you find or concerns you have about fire safety by phoning our customer services team on 0300 500 8000 or by contacting our fire inspection team online.
+Because of this, it’s important you report any problems you find or concerns you have about fire safety.
+You can do this by phoning our customer services team on 0300 500 8000 or contacting our fire inspection team online.